-|Dry chilli peppers with seeds.||Raw green chilies in a capsicum annum plant.|
+|Dry chili peppers with seeds.||Raw green chilies in a Capsicum annuum plant.|

-Several cultivars of chili peppers grown all around the world.
-Depending upon cultivar type, it bears flowers which subsequently develop into fruit pods of variable size, shape, color, and pungency.
-And again, depending on the cultivar type, their hotness ranges from mild, fleshy (Mexican bell peppers) to fiery, tiny, Nag Jalokiya chili peppers of the Indian subcontinent.
+Several cultivars of chili peppers are grown all around the world.
+Depending upon cultivar type, a chili plant produces flowers that subsequently develop into fruit pods of variable size, shape, color, and pungency.
+Moreover again, depending on the cultivar type, their hotness ranges from mild and fleshy (Mexican bell peppers) to fiery as in tiny, Nag Jalokiya chili peppers of the Indian subcontinent.

 Vitamin C is a potent water-soluble antioxidant.
-It is required for the collagen synthesis inside the human body.
-Collagen is one of the main structural protein required for maintaining the integrity of blood vessels, skin, organs, and bones.
+It is essential for collagen synthesis inside the human body.
+Collagen is one of the main structural proteins required for maintaining the integrity of blood vessels, skin, organs, and bones.

 Chili peppers have amazingly high levels of vitamins and minerals.
 Just 100 g provides (in % of recommended daily allowance):240% of vitamin-C (Ascorbic acid),

-|Sun-dried red chili peppers.|
+|Sundried red chili peppers.|

 Once at home, they should be stored in the refrigerator inside a plastic bag where they will stay fresh for about a week.
 Completely dried red chilies are also available in the markets.
-Dry chilies can be stored at room temperature in a cool, dark place, inside airtight containers for many months; and can be milled to powder using mixer/grinder as and when required.
+Dry chilies can be stored at room temperature in a cool, dark place, inside airtight containers for many months; and can be milled to a powder using a mixer/grinder as and when required.

-|Red chili pwder.|
+|Red chili powder.|

 Here are some serving tips: